artcom/git-json-api/README.md

+# Notice

+**The development of this project is continued in https://github.com/artcom/acms-api/tags.**

+**For the sake of backwards compatibility this repository is archived and set to read-only.**

 # Git JSON API

 A JSON API to serve the contents of JSON files from a Git repo.
 All files in the repo are expected to be JSON files with a `.json` extension.